rule

 Text 6

+I am the one who today will put an end to you and your jugglery by severing your head with my hundred-jagged thunderbolt.
+You wicked soul with your buddies... bring it on!'

 I am the one who today will put an end to you and your jugglery by severing your head with my hundred-jagged thunderbolt; you poor soul and your buddies... just try to exist on this battlefield!'

-I am the one who today will put an end to you and your jugglery severing your head with my hundred-jagged thunderbolt; you poor soul and your buddies... just try to exist on this battlefield!'
 (Vedabase)

 Text 7

-Bali retorted: 'All present here on this field are subjected to the rule of time and do all in due order, like anyone else does in his line of work, find reputation, victory, defeat and death.
+Bali retorted: 'All present here on this battlefield are subjected to the rule of time and successively acquire with what they do a reputation, achieve a victory, suffer defeat and then find their death.

 Text 8